smongu7/Plotly/README.md

 # Plotly
-The purpose of this module was to teach us how to use plotly-- a Javascript library used for visualizing data.
+The purpose of this module was to teach us how to use plotly-- a JavaScript library used for visualizing data.
 In this module, we learned how to:
 - create basic plots
 - use d3.json to retrieve external data
 - parse data in a JSON format